Why Computer Makes Buzzing Noise When Scrolling

 2. Hard disk working too hard

-The noise could be coming from the hard drive.
-If the hard drive is working hard (for example, if you have a lot of programs running or if you are transferring a large file), it can produce a buzzing sound.
+If the hard drive is working hard (for example, if you have a lot of programs running or if you are transferring large files), it can produce a buzzing sound.

-4. Malfunctioning power supply
+3. Malfunctioning power supply

-The buzzing noise could be coming from the power supply.
 If your computer’s power supply is malfunctioning, it can produce a buzzing sound.

 This could be a sign that the power supply is failing and will need to be replaced.